boghas/langgraph-tutorial/README.md

 #### `StateGraph`:

 * A `StateGraph` is a class in `LangGraph` used to ***build and compile*** the graph structure.
-* it ***manages nodes, edges, and the overall state***, ensuring that the workflow operates in a unified way that data flows correctly between components.
+* it ***manages nodes, edges, and the overall state***, ensuring that the workflow operates in a unified way and that data flows correctly between components.
 * **Analogy:** **Blueprint of a Building:** Just as a blueprint outlines the design and connections within a building, a `StateGraph` defines the structure and flow of the workflow.

 #### `Runnable`: